 Real-time data collected from the streaming process, such as bitrate, frame rate, dropped frames, and stream health diagnostics.

-A security layer requiring a second form of verification (e.g., SMS, app code) to access streaming platforms and accounts securely.
+A security layer requires a second verification form (e.g., SMS or app code) to access streaming platforms and accounts securely.

 Title Card

-A static graphic shown at the beginning or end of a stream with branding, event title, or key messaging.
+At the beginning or end of a stream, a static graphic with branding, event title, or key messaging is shown.

 Timecode